apulbere/apulbere.github.io/_posts/2020-08-31-java-sealed-class.md

 tags: [jep-360, sealed class, sealed interface, java 15, preview feature]
 ---

-For the first time in Java, we can put some restrictions on inheritance hierarchy.
+In this article, we'll explore what a sealed type in Java is, how to define a class and interface as sealed and finally we'll go through a practical example.

 ### Sealed class syntax

-To have explicit control over the extensibility of a class we use identifier ```sealed``` and then ```permits``` to specify the set of classes allowed to extend:
+To have explicit control over the extensibility of a class we use identifier _sealed_ and then _permits_ to specify the set of classes allowed to extend:

 ```java